TomMondor/DitRed/README.md

     conda activate DitRed
   ```

-- Run the `DB_populate_script.py` to create and populate the database with fake, random data.
+- Run the `DB_populate_script.py` in the environment to create and populate the database with fake, random data.